trazeklay/trazeklay/README.md

 # 🚀 Projects

-- **Home Server**: Converted an old computer into a server.

-## Ongoing

-- **Compose Warehouse**: A github repository & a website that contains docker-compose for applications
-- **TTSNarrator**: An application that reads PDFs to you, and also can translate pdfs.
+- **Home Lab**: Turn a bunch of old computers, laptops and servers as an corporation like network.
+- **P4WS / P4CLI**: Create a game of Connect4 in rust, hostable on a server

 More coming soon...

 # 🎓 Education

 - **BUT**: 3 years of Computer Science at IUT Annecy.
-- **Ongoing**: 1st year of engineering  at CPE Lyon.
+- **Ongoing**: 2nd year of engineering  at CPE Lyon.

 # 📧 Contact